Download Windows XP ISO (32-bit & 64-bit): Free & Verified

 Frequently Asked Questions

-You can not purchase Win XP in any form from Microsoft.
-However, you can download the archives of ISO files completely free with the help od direct links.
+Yes, you can download the archives of ISO files completely free with the help of direct links.
+Although you can not purchase Windows XP in any form from Microsoft.

 Is Windows XP 16-bit or 32/64-bit?

 It is a standard 32-bit operating system and does not support any 16-bit version.
-Plus, a Windows XP Professional x64 Edition is also there for 64-bit systems.
+Plus, a Windows XP Professional x64 Edition is also available for 64-bit systems.

 Can Windows XP read ISO?